 From giant murals that take up the facades of whole buildings, to smaller pieces by up and coming street artists, it’s all there.
 Tracking it down never makes for a boring day which is why we’ve put together this guide to all the best spots in Shoreditch to see street art.

 We’ve written this by location, along with information about the current pieces you can spot in them – and a few past faves for old time’s sake.

 It’s highly likely that by the time you get to these locations the pieces will have changed, but you can still visit those locations and use the handy Shoreditch street art map at the end of the article to create your own Shoreditch street art trail.

 Ultimate Shoreditch Street Art Guide

 1. New Inn Yard

 Breeze your way down Great Eastern Street and turn left onto New Inn Yard, the next stop on our Shoreditch street art trail.

-Now, I know that it’s wrong to have favourites but I just love Mr Cenz’s work.
-He’s one of Shoreditch’s most prolific and visible artists – no doubt thanks to his striking pieces that grab your attention.
+Now, we know that it’s wrong to have favourites but we just love Mr Cenz’s work.
+He’s one of Shoreditch’s most prolific and visible artists – no doubt thanks to his striking, attention-grabbing pieces

-See what I mean?
-This mural, created by Mr Cenz and Lovepusher is one of my favourites.
+See what we mean?
+This mural, created by Mr Cenz and Lovepusher is one of our favourites.

-In the interest of full disclosure, I actually met Mr Cenz one morning last year while I was mooching around and checking out some of the quieter Shoreditch graffiti spots (in this case, the wall at the 5th Base Gallery – we’ll head there later).
+In the interest of full disclosure, we actually met Mr Cenz one morning last year while mooching around and checking out some of the quieter Shoreditch graffiti spots (in this case, the wall at the 5th Base Gallery – we’ll head there later).